ericfoy/modoc/README.md

 ## Credits

-Inspired by the Monochrome theme, adapted and refactored by ericfoy.
+Modoc was inspired by the Monochrome theme, adapted and refactored by ericfoy.
 Thanks, [Indigoxela](https://github.com/indigoxela), for the springboard.

 The Lekton font was designed at [ISIA Urbino.](https://isiaurbino.net/istituto/english)